コンテンツにスキップ

 fig4

--It's a compromise.
+-It's a matter of compromise.

--You may feel reluctant to work on a clean white floor...
+- It seems like you might be reluctant to work on a clean white floor...

 fig5

-Satomi Uchida production scene
+Satomi Uchida's production scene

 Memorable seaside scenery